-Put the comfort food flavors of mom's chicken pot pie into a turnover and you'll get these delicious Chicken Pot Pie Turnovers.
-These hand pies are loaded with chicken, gravy, and vegetables all wrapped in a buttery flaky dough.
-Stuffed with budget-friendly ingredients, these chicken turnovers are sure to be a family favorite!
+Put the comfort food flavors of mom's chicken pot pie into a turnover and you'll get these delicious Chicken Turnovers.
+These pot pies are loaded with chicken, gravy, and vegetables all wrapped in a buttery flaky dough.
+Stuffed with budget-friendly ingredients, this easy chicken recipe is sure to be a family favorite!

 ❤️ Why I Love This Recipe

-✔️ Each bite is loaded with comfort food flavors!
+✔️ Each bite is loaded with creamy pot pie comfort food flavors!

 Cooked chicken, can be chopped chicken breast or rotisserie chicken.

 Garlic cloves, add pungent, aromatic flavors to the dish,.